Getting that sweet bass sound really isn’t so hard if you know the basics. The right low pass frequency can make a big difference!

 Woofers in a 2-way speaker | 1.5 to 3.5Khz, depending on the design |

 It’s not always necessary but sometimes can help prevent having too much bass.
 Not all main speakers for a home receiver or home theater receiver can produce bass well.
-For those that can, it’s possible you’ll end up with “boomy” bass when both your and the main speakers are producing it.
+For those that can, it’s possible you’ll end up with “boomy” bass when both your subwoofer and the main speakers are producing it.

-Car stereo settings
+Car stereo low pass filter crossover frequency settings

 Table #2: Recommended car subwoofer low pass frequencies